DEQ is overseeing the cleanup of a past release of hazardous substances to groundwater from the Intel Aloha Campus located in Beaverton.

 Air quality permit update October 2015

-DEQ proposes to issue a construction permit for Intel’s D1X expansion.
-DEQ is accepting written comments on the proposed permit until 5 p.m., Nov.
-20, 2015, and will hold a hearing to accept verbal comments.
-Information on the hearing and where to submit written comments is below.
+DEQ proposed to issue a construction permit for Intel’s D1X expansion.
+DEQ accepted written comments on the proposed permit until 5 p.m., Nov.
+20, 2015, and held a hearing to accept verbal comments.

 Update January 2015

 DEQ held a public information meeting on Thursday, Feb.
 19 on the Intel air quality permit application required by a mutual agreement between DEQ and Intel.
 The application is for a construction permit for the D1X expansion.
 Intel also submitted, with its application, an air quality analysis and control technology review for fluorides, as also required by the mutual agreement and order.

 The deadline for comments on the permit application is Friday, Feb.
 27. See public notice for information about how to comment.